DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

            )
 ```
 This object again requires a `name` and a `print_name`, as well as a `cadenzaanalytics.data.parameter_type`.
-Optionally, we can specify whether an attribute needs to be specified and/or a default value.
+Optionally, we can specify whether a parameter is mandatory and/or a default value for it.
 Multiple parameters can be defined.

 As an alternative to requesting input of a parameter in one of the standard data types, a list from which a user selects a value can be defined via the `SELECT` type: